EBC Financial Group Explores Indonesia's Economic Shifts Amid Prabowo's Bold Reforms

 The 2024 elections concluded with Prabowo Subianto's decisive victory, capturing 58% of the national vote.
 His administration has since outlined a series of ambitious economic programs, including a $28 billion Free Nutritious Meal initiative targeting children and pregnant women, aimed at addressing nutritional deficits across the nation.
 While these plans have been lauded for their social impact, they come with significant fiscal challenges.

-The Indonesian government has also introduced a staggering economic stimulus package worth IDR 827 trillion (approximately $51.65 billion) to offset the impact of a planned VAT increase from 11% to 12%, effective January 1, 2025.
-This initiative is designed to support domestic demand while the government advances its large-scale development agenda such as the development of the new capital city, Nusantara.
-These developments are likely to shape financial markets and investor sentiment well into 2025.

-EBC analysts note that while these fiscal measures may stimulate short-term growth, they also pose potential long-term liquidity pressures in the bond market.
+The Indonesian government has also introduced a staggering economic stimulus package worth IDR 827 trillion (approximately $51.65 billion) to help cushion the impact of the VAT increase on selected goods from 11% to 12%, effective January 1, 2025.
+Essential goods remain exempt or subject to lower rates, reflecting the government's efforts to balance fiscal goals with consumer protection.
+This initiative aims to sustain domestic demand while supporting large-scale development projects, such as the construction of the new capital city, Ibu Kota Nusantara (IKN).
+EBC analysts note that while these fiscal measures may bolster short-term growth, they also raise concerns about potential long-term liquidity pressures in the bond market, warranting close monitoring by investors.

 Currency, Bond, and Equity Markets Reflect Indonesia's Changing Economic Priorities